BLSQ/iaso/.github/PULL_REQUEST_TEMPLATE.md

-Explain what problem this PR is resolving
+What problem is this PR resolving?
+Explain here in one sentence.

 Related JIRA tickets : IA-XXX, WC2-XXX, POLIO-XXX